Sports in North America: Baseball

 Baseball evolved from older bat-and-ball games already being played in England by the mid-18th century.
 This game was brought by immigrants to North America, where the modern version developed.
 By the late 19th century, baseball was widely recognized as the national sport of the United States.
 The sport is currently popular in various other North American countries.

-In the U.S. and Canada, Major League Baseball (MLB) is the top professional level of baseball, while Minor League Baseball (MiLB) comprises several levels and multiple component leagues below MLB.
+In the US and Canada, Major League Baseball (MLB) is the top professional level of baseball, while Minor League Baseball (MiLB) comprises several levels and multiple component leagues below MLB.
 MiLB also has teams and component leagues in Mexico, with the Mexican Baseball League (LMB; Liga Mexicana de Béisbol), and in the Dominican Republic, with the Dominican Summer League.
 The relationship between MLB and MilB is also the closed, franchise model, which has the same teams playing, and where the players are transferred between levels.
 Though not associated with MLB, the independent Mexican Pacific League (LMP; Liga Mexicana del Pacífico) is perhaps the top league in Mexico (winter league), comparable to the LMB (summer league).

 Other professional leagues in North America include the Dominican Professional Baseball League, the Nicaraguan Professional Baseball League, the Panamanian Professional Baseball League, and the Liga de Béisbol Profesional Roberto Clemente in Puerto Rico.

 The Cuban National Series is the primary domestic amateur baseball competition in Cuba.
 It forms part of the Cuban baseball league system, run by the Baseball Federation of Cuba, the governing body of baseball in that country.
 Amateur baseball in the United States consists of various organizations.
 Primarily because of MiLB, college baseball in the U.S. plays a smaller role in developing professional players than what college football and basketball do with its players.
 Amateur baseball in Canada includes Ligue de Baseball Élite du Québec, the New Brunswick Senior Baseball League, and the Nova Scotia Senior Baseball League.

+Attendances

+In the 2025 league season, 25 North American baseball teams recorded an average home league attendance of at least 20,000: